kousherAlam/kousheralam.github.io/_posts/communication/2020-12-03-understanding-of-different-network-terminology-as-a-developer.md

 ## IP Address
 ---
 ## Mac Address
+12 Digit Alpha Numerical Number Added in `Network Interface Card` of a Computer by The computer menufacturer.
 ---
 ## Port
 One computer to communicate with other computer with endpoint / ip address.
 But if in a computer there are multiple software is running on a single computer such as web server, email server or etc. to specifically point the software in a endpoint/host compoter we use port.